camaraproject/Commonalities/documentation/API-design-guidelines.md

 Usernames, passwords, session tokens, and API keys should not appear in the URL, as this can be captured in web server logs, making them easily exploitable.
 For example, this URL (```https://api.domain.com/user-management/users/{id}/someAction?apiKey=abcd123456789```) exposes the API key.
 Therefore, never use this kind of security.

 5. **Authentication and authorization must be considered**
-   - The OAuth 2.0 authorization framework allows a third-party application to gain limited access to an HTTP service, either on behalf of a resource owner, by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party app get access on your behalf.
+   - The OAuth2  authorization framework allows a third-party application to gain limited access to an HTTP service, either on behalf of a resource owner, by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party app get access on your behalf.
-   - OpenID Connect is built on the OAuth 2.0 protocol and uses an additional JSON Web Token (JWT), called an ID token, to standardize areas that OAuth 2.0 leaves up to choice, such as scopes and endpoint discovery.
+   - OpenID Connect is built on the OAuth2  protocol and uses an additional JSON Web Token (JWT), called an ID token, to standardize areas that OAuth2  leaves up to choice, such as scopes and endpoint discovery.
 It is specifically focused on user authentication and is widely used to enable user logins on consumer websites and mobile apps.<br>
    - All the information about the authN-authZ concepts for CAMARA APIs are documented in https://github.com/camaraproject/IdentityAndConsentManagement/tree/main/documentation/CAMARA-AuthN-AuthZ-Concept.md

 6. **Add request time flags should be considered**.